 Howard County Detention Center

-Students in the Howard County Detention Center education program attend classes for three hours in the mornings with a teacher to prepare for their GED.
-Afternoon tutoring sessions are led by an adult professional tutor who works for the facility.
-He creates individualized plans of study for each student; students are identified as needing extra support and have the option to be paired with a tutor.
-He guides our tutors on what they can be working on with students.
+Students in the Howard County Detention Center education program attend classes for three hours in the mornings with teachers to prepare for their GED.
+Our morning tutors support the teacher by taking individual students or small groups out of the classroom to work on materials provided by the teacher on all of the GED subjects.
+Afternoon sessions are individualized study halls; students are identified as needing extra support and have the option to be paired with a tutor.
+There is a professional who tutors during this time and who guides our tutors on what they can be working on with students.

 Prince George's County Correctional Center